Lemoncode/d3js-typescript-examples/01-bar-chart/Readme.md

 ```

 - Now let's give some color to this chart, we can setup a wide range of color scales,
-  e.g. based on value ranges or based on ordinal values, etc...
+  e.g. based on value ranges or based on ordinal values, or...

 - In this case we will create a discrete color palette based on the political parties: